battle-tactics-strategies

 Sample Weekly Schedule

-- Thursday: Active recovery (light jog, yoga, stretching).
+- Thursday: Active recovery (light jog, yoga, stretching, foam rolling).
+Aim for 30 minutes of low‑impact movement.

 - Saturday: Outdoor session (park training, natural obstacles).
-Apply skills in unpredictable environment.
+Apply skills in an unpredictable environment.
+Practice on grass, low walls, and playground equipment.

-- Sunday: Rest or very light movement (walking, foam rolling).
+- Sunday: Rest or very light movement (walking, gentle stretching).
+Let your body fully recover.

 Common Challenges and How to Overcome Them